BOSS-BigOpenSourceSibling/BigSibling/gnome_challenge/phase3/roles.md

 - Guide mentee through challenges
 - Alignment with organization about next steps

+## Welcoming mentor

+The welcoming mentors introduce common topics for FOSS contributions.
+For example, code versioning, repositories, opening PRs, and issues.

+**Weekly dedication (hours):** 2 ~ 3 hours for 1 month
+- 1 hour lecture
+- 15 ~ 30 minutes alignment meetings with organization members
+- 30 minutes class planning
+- 1 hour for office hours

+**Desired profile:**

+**Assignments:**
+- Class planning
+- Alignment meetings with organization
+- Office hours

+## Onboarding  mentor

+The onboarding mentor is responsible for teching concepts that blablabla

+**Weekly dedication (hours):** 2 ~ 3 hours for 1 and a half months
+- 1 hour lecture
+- 15 ~ 30 minutes alignment meetings with organization members
+- 30 minutes class planning
+- 1 hour for office hours

+**Desired profile:**

+**Assignments:**
+- Class planning
+- Alignment meetings with organization
+- Office hours

+## Community ambassador

+At the end of the program, little siblings are expected to be able to engage and contribute to other FOSS communities.
+To do that, people from other FOSS communities will be invited to talk about their communities and projects.
+They will make a workshop to present their communities, how to communicate, where to seek for help, and help them make their first contributions.

+**Weekly dedication (hours):** 2 hours for 1 week

+**Desired profile:**

+**Assignments:**
+- 1 hour workshop about their own community
+- 1 hour office hours

 ## Organization

+###

 **Weekly dedication (hours):** 2 ~ 3 hours total for 4 ~ 5 months
 - 30 minutes organization meetings